-$^{25}$ The expressions for the Phillips curves are the same as those derived in Section 4.3.
+27The expressions for the Phillips curves are the same as those derived in Section 4.3.

-Figure 4: Unconventional monetary policies and the Phillips curve.
-Notes: the $PC{sym}$ schedule refers to the union-wide Phillips curve when the equilibrium is symmetric, while the $PC{frag}$ and $PC'{frag}$ schedules show the union-wide Phillips curve under financial fragmentation, respectively without and with unconventional monetary interventions.
+Figure 4: Anti-fragmentation policies and the Phillips curve.
+Notes: the PC{sym} schedule refers to the union-wide Phillips curve when the equilibrium is symmetric, while the PC{frag} and PC'{frag} schedules show the union-wide Phillips curve under financial fragmentation, respectively without and with anti-fragmentation monetary interventions.